Wand2843/senior-design-arduino/README.md

 ﻿# senior-design-arduino

-This is the main repository for all of the code which applies to our project
+This is the main repository for all of the code which applies to our project.